| | |

 After years of cooking for crowds (I have my husband’s big family to thank for that), I’ve learned much about how to feed a lot of people on a budget; and how to avoid giant embarrassing fails that lead to a delivery pizza solution.
 If you want to learn from my mistakes then read on :0)

-Feeding a crowd on a budget is easy when each guest or family brings a dish to share, instead of committing to feed everyone yourself.
+Feeding a crowd on a budget is easy when each guest or family brings a dish to share, instead of committing to feeding everyone yourself.
 This is also known as holding a Potluck 😁 Potlucks can be very exciting when you give them a “theme“, such as “your favorite meal as a kid” or “a regional cuisine”, or just “bring whatever the heck you want” and be surprised!

 If the whole Potluck idea is not going to work in your situation and you’ve already committed to feeding everyone, then read on.
 I’ve got you covered with lots more tips and recipes to share below.